 To understand whether dogs have belly buttons, it's crucial to examine the developmental process of canines.
 Unlike humans, the fetal development of dogs follows a distinct path.

-The Lack of Belly Buttons in Dogs
+Belly Buttons in Dogs

-So, when you look at your canine companion, you won't find a visible belly button on their abdominal area.
+So, when you look at your canine companion, you may not find a visible belly button on their abdominal area.
 While some dogs may have small scars or indentations that could be mistaken for belly buttons, these are not true navel structures and do not serve the same purpose as human belly buttons.

 The Navel-Like Structures